RyanFitzgerald/ebook-generator/README.md

 Since the PDF generation works by first converting to HTML and then to PDF, you can customize the styles of the PDF (to a degree).
 The current styles can be found in the `/styles` directory.
 The styles that currently exist are `normalize.css` (to normalize styles), `highlight.css` (styles for the code blocks), and finally `styles.css` (the general styles).

 It's also important to note that the Page Header and Footer styles are added inline within `scripts/generate-pdf.js` as they are added on generation by puppeteer and don't technically exist in the HTML when being generated.

+## License

+Licensed under MIT.
+Do what you want with it!